aryxs3m/laravel-hoas/README.md

 With this simple package you can create Home Assistant devices and entities (via MQTT).

-You can create two-way communication with your Home Assistant instance: e.g. publish sensors that produce data for your Home Assistant instance, or publish switches which you can change in Home Assistant and modify your Laravel app's behaviour.
+You can achieve two-way communication with your Home Assistant instance: publish sensors that produce data for your Home Assistant instance, or publish switches which you can change in Home Assistant and modify your Laravel app's behavior.

 **Currently supported entity types:**